Infidelity is one of the worst things that can happen in a marriage. But can a marriage survive infidelity?

-If you both are set on working things out, then you need a third person with experience in this situation to guide you through it.
+If you both are set on coping with infidelity and working things out, then you need a third person with experience in this situation to guide you through it.
 You each will face things you may not realize will come to the surface.
-Denial.
-Anger.
-Bitterness.
-Resentment.
-Loss of respect for yourself or your spouse.
-Blame.
-Guilt.
-So many emotions can be hard to deal with, especially when each of you are experiencing so many at any given time.
-A good marriage therapist can help.

-Take your time and find a marriage therapist you can both be comfortable working with.
-Ask the therapist other couples they have helped in similar situations, and if they feel your marriage has hope of working out.
+Ask the therapist about the other couples, whom they have helped in similar situations, and if they feel your marriage has hope of working out.
 Realize that things won’t wrap up in a few visits.
 This is a long-term commitment.

 Letting go of the past

 One of the hardest things to do will be letting go of the past.
 How do you forgive yourself or your spouse for this level of mistrust?